Reclamation and Closure

 British Columbia's world-class reclamation laws ensure that upon mine closure, land, watercourses and cultural heritage resources are returned to a safe and environmentally sound state.

 Before starting work at a mine site, companies are required to obtain a permit approving the mine plan, a program for protection of the land and watercourses, and a reclamation program.
-Permittees are required to submit annual reclamation reports to the Ministry of Energy, Mines and Petroleum Resources (EMPR) in compliance with their Mines Act permits and the Health, Safety and Reclamation Code for Mines in British Columbia.
+Permittees are required to submit annual reclamation reports to the Ministry of Energy, Mines and Low Carbon Innovation in compliance with their Mines Act permits and the Health, Safety and Reclamation Code for Mines in British Columbia.